purescript/documentation/PureScript-Conf-2015.md

 `purescript-halogen` is a new library for developing reactive front-end web applications in PureScript.
 I will give a brief overview of the ideas behind the library, and we will work through the creation of a simple application from scratch.
 Bring a laptop!

-### Purescript Deployment with Nix/NixOS

-**@laneseppala**

-**1 hour**

-_Abstract_

-Docker containers and Ansible modules may have overthrown RPMs and Chef recipes in our industry, but we're still building the same unknowable systems with inconsistent versions of dependencies and Schrödinger servers with poor understanding of what's installed where.
-Have we actually made any progress?
-The goal of this talk is to provide ideas and inspiration for using Nix/NixOS to solve the fundamental problems that plague modern software deployment and operations.
-I'll give an overview of key concepts of Nix, the purely functional package manager; and NixOS, the Linux distro with Nix as its backbone.
-I'll demonstrate deployment of a simple Purescript webapp with Nix and NixOS, and then expand on the ideas of Nix to build multi-node deployments, release A/B testing and feature-flag environments, and test integration reproducibly.

 ### Introduction to Property Testing with QuickCheck

 **@fresheyeball**